 The Bureau of Labor Statistics reports that there were 18,610 umpires, referees and other sports officials working at all levels as of May 2017.
 The mean professional sports referee salary was $35,080 per year.
 Those employed by local governments averaged $31,330 per year, college coaches earned an average of $25,480, and those working directly for professional spectator sports organizations such as the minor leagues earned an average of $40,320.

 While minor leagues pay salaries that could be described as token, unionized NFL officials of all job descriptions work under a 2013 contract that stipulates a salary of $173,000 per year.
 This is a significant raise from the $149,000 per year they were paid in 2011.
-That salary increases to $205,000 per year in 2019.
+The annual salary of an NFL referee will increase to $205,000 in 2019.
 That's for 17 weeks of part-time work.

 Refereeing the Super Bowl or other significant games can earn refs a terrific bonus.
 In 2001, Super Bowl referees earned an extra $11,900 for officiating at that all-important game.
 Since that time, the bonus figure hasn't been announced, but it can be assumed that it has increased.